nathanielrb/mu-chicken-template/readme.md

 The template makes available by default the following Chicken modules:

-- [spiffy](http://wiki.call-cc.org/eggref/4/spiffy): web server (used for the REST handlers below, but occasionally necessary for lower-level work; see also spiffy-request-vars, http-utils, and intarweb)
+- [spiffy](http://wiki.call-cc.org/eggref/4/spiffy): web server library, used for defining the REST handlers described below below.
+See also [spiffy-request-vars](https://wiki.call-cc.org/eggref/4/spiffy-request-vars) for accessing request paramaters, and [http-client](http://wiki.call-cc.org/eggref/4/http-client) and [intarweb](http://wiki.call-cc.org/eggref/4/intarweb) for lower-level control over http requests.
-- [medea](http://wiki.call-cc.org/eggref/4/medea): JSON parsing and writing (note that inside the template, the faster cjson is used for parsing the potentially larger json objects)
+- [medea](http://wiki.call-cc.org/eggref/4/medea): JSON parsing and writing.
+When performance is important, the faster [cjson](http://wiki.call-cc.org/eggref/4/cjson) is also used for parsing large JSON objects.
 - [matchable](http://wiki.call-cc.org/eggref/4/matchable): pattern matching
-- uuids (to be added)

 The experimental module [s-sparql](https://github.com/nathanielrb/s-sparql) for parsing and transforming SPARQL queries is available but not loaded by default.

-### From mu-chicken-support
+### Helpers

 Test if we're inside Docker: